 I have been married for 23 years to my awesome husband Tom.
-We have two sons, Dylan and Joshua (both awesome).
+We have two sons (both awesome).
 Dylan is in college.
 Joshua is in middle school being homeschooled by none other than me.
 We moved to Texas six years ago from Oregon.
 It was a huge change and we knew absolutely no one in Houston.
 But God provided everything we needed, and we love living here.
 I wouldn’t have picked Texas, actually I begged God not to move us to Texas.
 Yet here we are years later and happy where we are.
 God knew.

 I wrote about Joey because God asked me to many years ago.
 It all started with my husband Tom’s idea for an illustrated children’s book using a character he created over 25 years ago.
 When we were newly married Tom showed me his drawing of this character and I was very encouraging and told him to go for it, thinking that my role was to be the supportive wife.
 I had zero desire to write.
 Never dreamed of it.
 Never, ever wanted to write anything.
 One day while praying about Tom’s book idea God said to me, “Just write the story”.
 He repeated that to me many times over and over again for several days in a row.
 I was in disbelief that God would tell me to write.
 This was Tom’s dream, not mine.
 “I am not a writer, I don’t want to write, I don’t know how,” I told God.
 I kept what God told me deep inside since I thought for sure others would think I was crazy, and I wasn’t entirely convinced this was God’s plan for me.